-As at 30 June 2022, the Company has adjusted the Research Reserve to reflect its maximum future Research Grant funding commitments of \$973,209 (2021: \$1,348,100).
+As at 30 June 2023, the Company has adjusted the General Research Reserve to reflect its maximum future Research Grant funding commitments of \$890,782 (2022: \$973,209).
 This is a maximum future commitment as the research grant agreements are contingent on the research institutions complying with certain milestones set out in the agreements and does not reflect expected future fundraising for research via donations, bequests or similar.

 During 2019 there was a bequest made of \$650,000 which was earmarked as a research legacy, a further bequest of \$322,236 earmarked as a research legacy was received during the year ended 30 June 2022.
-The Research Committee issued seed grant funding to support new research as part of the Grants Award in May 2021.
+The Research Committee issued seed grant funding to support new research as part of the Grants Awared in May 2021 and May 2023.

-As at 30 June 2022, the Company has adjusted the Research Legacy Reserve to reflects its maximum future Research Legacy Grant funding commitments of \$880,876 (2021: \$650,000).
-This is in addition to the \$973,209 mentioned above.
+As at 30 June 2023, the Company has adjusted the Research Legacy Reserve to reflect its maximum future Research Legacy Grant funding commitments of \$880,876 (2022: \$880,876).
+This is in addition to the \$890,782 mentioned above.